Lachee/raylib-goplus/README.md

 ### Installation
 [![GoDoc](https://godoc.org/github.com/Lachee/raylib-goplus/raylib?status.svg)](https://godoc.org/github.com/Lachee/raylib-goplus/raylib)

+Use the `go get` command to fetch the latest version:
 `go get github.com/lachee/raylib-goplus/raylib`

+You are required to have all the dependencies for Raylib too.
+Specifically (if you are on windows), **Mingw-w64**.

 Its that simple!
 Once you have fetch the resource, be sure to include it and get going!